HJandu/Console-Finances/README.md

 * The average of the changes in Profit/Losses over the entire period.

-You will need to track what the total change in profits is from month to month and then find the average.
+* I track what the total change in profits is from month to month and then found the average.

-(Total/(Number of months - 1))
+`(Total/(Number of months - 1))`

 The greatest increase in profits (date and difference in the amounts) over the entire period.